tj5miniop/tj5os/README.md

-# Hyperion (WIP)
+# Hyperion (WIP) 🚀

-# THESE IMAGES ARE STILL IN A PROTOTYPING PHASE -
-# I'M HOPING TO INCLUDE MANY IMAGES (KDE,GNOME,BLUEFIN (ALL WITH -VM IMAGES WITH VIRT-MANAGER ADDED ON TOP))

-## Hyperion will act as a repository of Universal Blue, Fedora-Based system images that contain all the components I need to run my primary systems.
-Additional adjustments will be made to generalised (non-configured) images.
-A better out-of-box experience for specific devices will be the goal of the "special" images (for example, AMD GPU systems may have a special AMD image, and NVIDIA users will have their own NVIDIA image).
+Note: These images are still in the prototyping phase — stay tuned for more updates!

+# About Hyperion
+Hyperion is a ressurected project of mine, which aims to create a stable, bleeding-edge and reliable system for gaming and content creation.
+These images come pre-loaded with all the essential components to run your primary systems smoothly.
+We’re also working on tailored "special" images optimized for specific devices — think AMD GPU systems with custom AMD images, or NVIDIA setups with dedicated NVIDIA images — for an out-of-the-box experience tailored just for you!

-# Features
+# What’s Coming
+#### A Variety of Images: Currently, only the stock Hyperion image with the Blu Kernel is available.
+Future releases will include KDE, GNOME, and Bluefin (all with -VM images and Virt-Manager integration).

-- blu kernel - an optimised kernel, based off of the old fsync kernel and fedora ARK, which aims to support more hardware and give users access to cutting-edge features.
-It also also great (based on my testing) for gaming and content creation.
+#### Enhanced Hardware Support: The Blu Kernel, based on the old Fsync kernel and Fedora ARK, is optimized for broader hardware compatibility and cutting-edge features.
+It’s especially great for gaming and content creation, based on my testing!

-- Provides a vanilla experience - Hyperion doesn't apply any extra branding/customization on top of Fedora's defaults, which remain stock.
-Extra icon themes (Kora & Papirus) are easily enabled in the system settings.

-- Brave Browser included - Brave is one of the safest Chromium-based browsers, ensuring better raw performance than Google Chrome whilst still keeping your data safe.
-Brave is also default in Nobara linux, which Hyperion is inspired by

-- Steam installed Out Of The Box - Steam is automatically installed as an rpm package, so all you need to do is log in, enable proton, and get gaming!.

-- Distroshelf & distrobox installed for easy creation of containers - Distroshelf allow users to easily install their favorite distro as a container, allowing any app from the AUR, Nix, Ubuntu etc to be installed.

-# images

-currently, only 1 image is being built -

-Hyperion - the stock image with the blue kernel. there is an issue where kernel panics are common when rebasing from a pre-existing image, all you need to do before rebooting after a rebase is to run 'rpm-ostree initramfs --enable -r' to rebuild your initramfs.
+#### Pure Fedora Experience: Hyperion keeps things stock — no extra branding or customization.
+You can easily enable additional icon themes like Kora and Papirus through system settings.

+### Pre-installed Apps for Your Convenience:

+Brave Browser: A secure, Chromium-based browser that offers excellent performance and privacy.
+It’s also the default in Nobara Linux.
+Steam: Ready to go out of the box!
+Just log in, enable Proton, and start gaming.
+Container Tools: Includes DistroShelf and Distrobox for effortless container creation, allowing you to run your favorite distros and AUR packages seamlessly.

+Current Image Status
+Right now, we’re building the Hyperion stock image with the Blue Kernel.
+Please note: if you encounter kernel panics after rebasing from an existing image, simply run:

+rpm-ostree initramfs --enable -r before rebooting — this will rebuild your initramfs and resolve the issue.

 # Purpose